metorres89/job_interview_1/README.md

 ## RegExBasedFrequency

 It's the core of the **Find2** method since it's used to get the occurrences for every word of the wordstream.
 It uses every word as a regular expression pattern.
-But to do so, it uses the characters in the vertical or horizontal lines to create char arrays and then strings to perform the matches counting.
+But to do so, it uses the characters in the vertical or horizontal lines to create one dimensional char arrays and then strings to perform the matches counting.

 Here is some sample code: